 Busted Up Budget

 Because I use a budget, I know exactly how much is coming in and out every month.
-I use this insight to aggressively direct my money where I want it to go: No, money, you can’t have another purse, or more workout gear, and absolutely no ice cream!
+I use this information to direct my money.
+No, you can’t have another purse, more workout gear, and absolutely no ice cream!
 You.
 Are.
 Grounded!

 Bing Challenge = Bling Rewards

 I cashed in my Microsoft Rewards of $5.
 I am sure your thinking, baller!
-Microsoft has a

-great useful reward program.
+Microsoft has a useful reward program.
 If you sign up for this program, you can get rewarded for searching on their preferred internet browser Bing.

 Bing is okay.
-I enjoy the scenic daily pictures and it has many functions similar to Chrome.
+I enjoy the scenic pictures and it has many functions similar to Chrome.
 But, sadly, Chrome it is not!
 It doesn’t have as many viable search options and the user-friendly features are lacking.
 However, it does pay me to use their platform.
 Is an occasional inconvenience worth five dollars every other month?
 I say, yes!

-I prefer to pay myself in smaller, less noticeable, chunks instead of half my paycheck going to a bill.
+I prefer to pay big bills in smaller, less noticeable, chunks instead of half my paycheck going to a bill.
 Adulting Adventures removes the sting from adulting.
-Typically paying for big bills as a lump sum is cheaper than paying for the monthly payments.
-Insurance doesn’t need any more of my money they have enough
+Typically paying for big bills as a lump sum is cheaper than paying monthly installments.

-The Art of Homebodying
+The Art of Homebody

 At the top of my thrilling homebody endeavors is reading.
 I love to read.
 Right now, I am reading three books and frequently read at three blog posts a day.
 Not to mention the other reading rambles that I pursue on the interweb.
 This variety increases my knowledge and sparks creativity.
-At least, that is what I am telling myself.

 Juggling, practicing yoga and meditation, talking to family and friends, taking walks, and baking have increased in frequency.
 I do recommend some caution with baking.
 I may have lost muscle mass but I have gained a few pounds with all the extra cookies and pies.

-Slow Lane is Equaling Big Gains
+Slow Lane = Big Gains